A woman learning about Fundrise vs Groundfloor investment options.

 Luckily, there are plenty of reviews about these platforms on the review site Trustpilot.
 None of them directly make a Fundrise vs Groundfloor comparison, but you can still learn a lot about what sets the platforms apart.

 Let’s start with Fundrise.
-It only gets 1.8 stars on Trustpilot, but there are some super positive reviews mixed in.
+It gets 3.3 stars on Trustpilot.

 One user gave Fundrise 5 stars, calling it an “easy way to invest in real estate.”
 They also offered a useful piece of advice, telling people to accept before investing that Fundrise “is for the long term because you literally have your money tied up in real estate.”